FYS9720 – Cellular Radiobiology

 Schedule, syllabus and examination date

-The course opens up with an over-view of the physio-chemical principles of absorption of radiation energy at a molecular and cellular level.
+The course gives an overview of the physio-chemical principles of absorption of radiation energy at a molecular and cellular level.
 Special emphasis is then placed on the effect of radiation on DNA and the principles for repair and misrepair of DNA-damages including the connection with genetic injuries and cancer.
-Several mathematical models for cell inactivation and its dependency of the dose-rate are included.
+Several mathematical models for cell inactivation and its dependency on the dose-rate are included.
 Central themes are also the variation in radiosensitivity with the cell-cycle stage, radiomodifying factors and the influence of radiation damage on cell-cycle regulation and cell death (apoptosis/necrosis).
-The last few lectures give an introduction to the radiobiological principles forming the basis for the mathematical modelling of time-dose relations within radiotherapy including dose-fractionation, calculation of iso-effect curves and brachytherapy.
+The last few lectures give an introduction to the radiobiological principles forming the basis for the mathematical modeling of time-dose relations within radiotherapy including dose-fractionation, calculation of iso-effect curves and brachytherapy.

 After having completed the course you will:

-- understand and be able to describe energy deposit by different types of ionizing radiation in solid substances as well as in aqueous solutions.
-This includes the target theory and the use of this theory to calculate the molecular weight of the radiosensitive target based on data from survival measurements.
+- understand and be able to describe energy deposition by different types of ionizing radiation in solid substances as well as in aqueous solutions.
+This includes the target theory and concepts like LET and RBE

-- be able to use the alpha-beta-model as a basis for development of the BED-model used for planning of dose-fractionation in radiotherapy.
+- be able to use the alpha-beta-model as a basis for development of the BED/EQD2-model used for planning of dose-fractionation in radiotherapy

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.